LABI Logo Get Involved

 Contacts.

-Mary Beth Hughes serves as Education and Workforce Development Council Director.
+Mary Beth Derrickson serves as Education and Workforce Development Council Director.
 In this capacity, she coordinates business involvement in education issues, ranging from early childhood education to workforce development.

 Director, Education & Workforce Development Council